kevempedro/oficina5.core/README.md

 # officina5.core

-É um serviço desenvolvido com Node.js e MySql, responsável pelo CRUD de veiculos em uma banco de dados relacional.
+It is a service developed with Node.js and MySql, responsible for the CRUD of vehicles in a relational database.

-## Tecnologias
+## Technologies

-* Node.js -> Ambiente de execução Javascript server-side.
+* Node.js -> Javascript runtime environment server-side.
-* MySql -> Banco de dados relacional.
+* MySql -> Relational database.
-* JavaScript -> Linguagem de programação client-side, mas que também agora roda no lado serve-side junto com o Node.js.
+* JavaScript -> Client-side programming language, which now also runs on the serve-side side along with Node.js.

-## Ferramentas utilizadas
+## Tools used

-* VSCODE -> IDE de desenvolviemento utilizada para escrever os códigos.
+* VSCODE -> Development IDE used to write code.
-* Insomnia -> Utilizado para testar os serviços GET, POST, PUT, DELETE e PATCH do projeto.
+* Insomnia -> Used to test the project's GET, POST, PUT, DELETE, and PATCH.

-## Bibliotecas
+## Libs

 ### Sequelize

-ORM (Object-Relational Mapper) para Node.js.
-Ele permite criar, buscar, alterar e remover dados do banco usando objetos e métodos em JS, além de fazer alterações na estrutura das tabelas.
-Ele suporta os bancos PostgreSQL, MySQL, MSSQL e SQLite.
+Object-Relational Mapper (ORM) for Node.js.
+It allows you to create, fetch, alter and remove database data using JS objects and methods, as well as make changes to the table structure.
+It supports PostgreSQL, MySQL, MSSQL and SQLite databases.

 ### Express

- É o framework web mais popular, e é a biblioteca subjacente para uma série de outros frameworks populares de Nodes.
-Fornece mecanismos para:
+It is the most popular web framework, and is the underlying library for a number of other popular Node frameworks.
+Provides mechanisms for:

-* Gerencia as requisições de diferentes requisições e rotas e URLs.
+* Manages the requests of different requests and routes and URLs.
-* Combinar com mecanismos de renderização de "view" para gerar respostas inserindo dados em modelos.
+* Combine with view rendering engines to generate responses by inserting data into models.
-* Definir as configurações comuns da aplicação web, como a porta a ser usada para conexão e a localização dos modelos que são usados para renderizar a resposta.
+* Configure common web application settings such as the port to use for connection and the location of templates that are used to render the response.
-* Adicionar em qualquer ponto da requisição um "middleware" para interceptar processar ou pré-processar e tratamentar à mesma.
+* Add middleware at any point of the request to intercept processing or preprocessing and processing it.

-## Instalação
+## Instalation

-* 'npm install' ou 'yarn' -> para gerar a node_modules;
+* 'npm install' or 'yarn' -> to generate the node_modules;
-* 'npx sequelize db:migrate' ou 'yarn sequelize db:migrate' -> para gerar o banco de acordo com as configurações da dabase.js;
+* 'npx sequelize db:migrate' or 'yarn sequelize db:migrate' -> to generate the database according to dabase.js settings;
-* 'npm run dev' ou 'yarn dev' -> para rodar o porjeto.
+* 'npm run dev' or 'yarn dev' -> to run the project